vicjohnson1213/SFMF/README.md

 ### Installing

 Since SFMF references a couple of the game's .dll files, you'll need to update those references to point to your copy of Superflight.
+These .dll files can be found in Superflight's installation directory.

 Update these references in _SFMF > SFMF_: